uktrade/stream-unzip/README.md

 ## Exceptions

 Exceptions raised by the source iterable are passed through `stream_unzip` unchanged.
-Other exceptions derive from `UnzipError` which itself derives from Python's built-in `ValueError`.
+Other exceptions are in the `stream_unzip` module, and derive from its `UnzipError` which itself derives from Python's built-in `ValueError`.

-### Hierarchy
+## Exception hierarchy

 - **ValueError** (built-in)